dwhiffing/fury/content/aar/nf/nf41_aj/body.md

 The not-so-good news is that they're sending 3 or 4 new battalions of modern heavy SAMs into the Bardufoss region.
-I just cleaned out Bardufoss!
+I just cleaned out Bardufoss\!
 Hopefully they won't pop up just as I'm making operations in that area.
 Even with resupply, my HARM stocks are not endless, and these new forces may be tough to counter.